gem/oq-engine/doc/installing/cluster.md

 the worker with IP `192.168.2.1` will be used.
 You can use a number between 0 and the maximum number of available core to limit the resource usage.
-The engine will automatically start and stop zmq processes on the worker nodes at each new calculation, so there is nothing else to do.
+The engine will automatically start and stop zmq processes on the worker nodes at each new calculation, *provided the user openquake has ssh access to the workers*.

+This means that you have to generate and copy the ssh keys properly.

 NB: when using the zmq mechanism you should not touch the parameter `serialize_jobs` and keep it at its default value of `true`.

 ### Configuring daemons